AEDP for Couples Core Training w/David Mars

 Explain how to help couple members melt defenses of intellectualisation and hyper-emotionality to regulate affect and encourage state shifts that create new therapeutic experiences

 Find points of agreement in values and shared longings in couple members that catalyze transformance and affirm safety

 Demonstrate to couple members how to process previously warded-off emotional experiences

 Conduct meta-therapeutic processing when couples experience reparative experiences within themselves or with the other partner

 Deepen the core affect of surprise during new experiences that lead to one couples member freshly falling in love with the other

 Form bridges between couple members that link meaning in pioneering a new chosen life together

 Evoke transformance strivings during sessions as relational invitations for breakthroughs and relational repairs as a new-normal way of living every day

 David Mars, Ph.D. is the developer of TCT.
 He has specialized in the somatically focused treatment of couples and groups for four decades, as an innovator in developing process-oriented, somatically, and empathically focused couple treatment.

 David served as a Senior Faculty member of the AEDP Institute from 2008 until October 2019.
-He taught at AEDP Immersion Courses, Essential Skills Programs for eleven years.
+He taught at AEDP Immersion Courses, Essential Skills Programs and Hybrid AEDPfC courses for eleven years.